d0m1987/anime_manga_status_checker/scraper/making_of.md

 Great!
 So at this point, we can get all the data we need.
 Now it's time to wrap this knowledge in good code!

+### Refactoring the proof of concept

+My plan was to deploy the scraper in a first version to my Raspberry Pi and then to a Virtual Private Server (VPS).
+In both cases I'd like to use Docker for deployment.
+Here I noticed, that I will run into problems, since my Raspberry Pi runs on an ARM chipset and my VPS runs on an Intel Xeon processor.

+The possibilities I had here were:
+- Address the problem by using adapted docker images for Selenium.
+Neither of the images I've seen so far are from a trusted source, so I might even need to build it myself if I'd like to trust it 100%.
+- Rethink about my code.
+Do I really need Selenium?
+Can I maybe reduce the dependencies by going back to pure HTML?
+Does this maybe even have more benefits?

+I chose the latter approach.
+Why did I do that?
+There are a lot of benefits:

+- Use requests instead of Selenium.
+This helps in reducing the overhead.
+There is no dependency based on a working chromedriver or similar anymore.
+Furthermore, we do not need to worry about cookie consents that we need to click like before.
+They are based on Javascript and this is not run when using the requests library to get only the HTML source.
+- Make the program more robust.
+Since we are using only python libraries that are independent of the chip architecture, we are only dependent on the Python runtime environment.
+And this exists on Raspbian as well as on Ubuntu (my server OS).

+The (very small) problem that we cannot use the xpath parser from Selenium anymore when dropping it can easily be solved by using lxml as libray for parsing / working with HTML.

+The general idea in the new file [requests_lxml_poc](scraper/requests_lxml_poc.py) is exactly as before.
+We are now just using pure html instead of loading the whole homepage.

 [analysis_1]: ./img/analysis_1.png "HTML source code for sagatable with Chrome Inspect"
 [analysis_2]: ./img/analysis_2.png "HTML source code for mediaitem with Chrome Inspect"
 [analysis_3]: ./img/analysis_3.png "HTML source code for iFrame with Chrome Inspect"